 - Jack is fluent in English and Spanish and has starred in more than 2,200 English and Spanish language TV and radio ads since 1995.
 Jack’s linguistic talents also include Mandarin, which he spoke in the 1999 television ad “Titans.”

-- Since this ad campaign launched, Jack in the Box has sold more than 28 million antenna balls and more than 5 million other premiums bearing Jack’s likeness.
+- Since this ad campaign launched, Jack in the Box has handed out more than 32 million antenna balls and more than 5 million other premiums bearing Jack’s likeness.

 - Jack often shares glimpses into his personal life through the chain’s television commercials.
 Over the past 13 years, viewers have met Jack’s wife, Cricket, his son Jack Jr., and his parents.
 We have also travelled back in time to see Jack as a brace-faced high schooler and a 70s hipster.